airclearoo/deeppotentials-Pt-Ni/README.md

-Depth potential functions applicable to Pt Ni alloys and Pt, Ni elements The molecular dynamics software LAMMPS, which has successfully compiled the DeepMD module, can be used to load and utilize this model for publishing academic papers
+This repository provides the deep potential model parameters for Pt-Ni alloys and elemental Pt/Ni, developed in support of the research presented in our thesis.
+The model is compatible with LAMMPS when compiled with the DeepMD-kit package, enabling molecular dynamics simulations as described in the associated work.
-Usage:
+To obtain the model, clone this repository using Git:

-Please use Git to clone the repository locally: git clone  https://github.com/airclearoo/deeppotentials-Pt-Ni.git
+git clone  https://github.com/airclearoo/deeppotentials-Pt-Ni.git